cryptozoidberg/boolberry/README.md

 ### Unix and MacOS X

-Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.53 or later.
+Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.53(but don't use 1.54) or later.
 You may download them from: http://gcc.gnu.org/ http://www.cmake.org/ http://www.boost.org/